markizevbigie/county-livability-project/README.md

-# My Data Analysis Project
+# Affordability of Living in Florida by County

 This project visualizes county data for Florida, showing affordability ratings based on various factors like income and cost of living.